-Aside from its nightlife, Mykonos’ silky sand beaches are the biggest draw.
+Aside from its nightlife, Mykonos' silky sand beaches are the biggest draw.
 Vacationers come to them to see and be seen.
 There are also plenty daytime sights like the Cycladic-style buildings of Chora, the windmills of Kato Myli and the ornate temples of Delos.
-Here, you’ll discover the perfect Greek mix of sophistication, relaxation and jubilation.
+Here, you'll discover the perfect Greek mix of sophistication, relaxation and jubilation.
 Continue to read my Mykonos Greece Tourist Guide and plan your vacation to Mykonos!
+Find all of your beach essentials here for your Mykonos Greece vacation.
 You can also visit our Cyclades Travel Guide for information on all the best Cyclades Islands.

 Mykonos Weather (When to Visit)

 The best time to visit Mykonos is September and October.
 This island's weather permits a year-round flow of tourists, but in September and October you'll smaller crowds, the water remains warm and the hotel rates are lower and more in a reasonable range.
 The spring is also a great (and affordable) vacation time.
 Mykonos experiences a typical Mediterranean winter with average temperatures in the 50s.
 June, July and August are especially busy, and temperatures average in the upper 70s and 80s.
 In the summer you'll have nonstop parties and pricey hotel rates.

 Often also spelled Platis Gialos (and sometimes Platis Yialos), this large beach is quite popular, thanks to the number of hotels which are almost literally on the sand.
 The hotels, sunbeds and umbrellas, plus the shallow crystal waters, attract families and young couples.
 Great beach for water sports.